 4.4.
 Two circles in short distance.
 Knowing the behaviour of the optimization algorithm for the two rings, we came up with the question how the optimization algorithm will behave for two neighbouring circles as initial condition.
-The circles are of the same radius $r = \sqrt{0.1/\pi}$ and their centers have a short distance of d = 0.44 to each other, so that the overall area of both circles is A = 0.2 as in the test cases before.
-The dimension of the computational domain is $[-0.6, 0.6] \times [-0.45, 0.45]$ and the according grid resolution is 212×159 quadrangular grid-cells.
+The circles are of the same radius $r = \sqrt{0.1/\pi}$ and their centers have a short distance of d = 0.44 to each other.
+The dimension of the computational domain is $[-0.60, 0.60] \times [-0.45, 0.45]$ and the according grid resolution is $212 \times 159$ quadrangular grid-cells.

-The first column of Figure 16 shows the according scalar values for the normal velocities and the second column shows the evolution towards the optimal shape for the two circles in short distance to each other.
+The second column of Figure 16 shows the evolution towards the optimum shape for the two circles in short distance.
 We see that both circles start to move towards each other while one circle is growing and the other is shrinking.
 However, the shrinking circle will not disappear completely before it merges with its neighbour and becomes a uniform bulk quantity again.
-Then, the shape of the uniform area starts to deform towards the optimal shape.
+Then, the shape of the uniform area starts to deform towards the optimum shape.